Rarotonga, Cook Islands, South Pacific

-Rarotonga’s main road near Muri beach, with the lagoon just visible to the left and the main peak lurking out of shot on the right.
+Rarotonga’s main road near Muri beach, with the lagoon just visible to the left and the main peak out of shot on the right.

 Holidays in Rarotonga